LimePay/docs/Getting-Started.md

 ___

 ##### 6.4.
 Processing Relayed Payment
-In order for one to process a relayed payment one should execute `LimePayWeb.PaymentService.processRelayedPayment(signedTransactions)` and provide the signed transactions as only parameter.
+In order for one to process a relayed payment one should execute `LimePayWeb.PaymentService.processRelayedPayment(signedTransactions)` and provide the signed transactions as parameter.

 `signedTransactions` is an array of **signed** transactions.
 More details of how one could sign the transactions can be found in [signing transactions](#signing-transactions) section.
 **Important**: The transactions are executed sequentially, meaning that the execution starts with the first transaction in the array and finishes with the last transaction in the array!